josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 So DocStrip lets us extract code out, have common sections, remove comments and so on.
 However, it doesn't help with the documentation side at all: that is all just comments to DocStrip.

-## ltxdoc: documenting the source
+## `ltxdoc`: documenting the source

-The ltxdoc class is the typesetting part of the dtx format.
+The `ltxdoc` class is the typesetting part of the dtx format.
 The idea is that the dtx is read in by a driver file, which actually does the typesetting.
 When the dtx is read in this way, the comment characters are ignored, meaning that what DocStrip sees as comments are the source for typesetting the dtx.
 In practice, most dtx files are written so that the driver is part of the dtx itself.
 The driver part of a dtx is normally very simple

 ```latex
 \documentclass{ltxdoc}